cisco-open/flame/docs/03-b-amzn2-gpu.md

 # Fiab installation in Amazon Linux 2
-This guideline is for configuring fiab in amazon linux 2 with GPU supported instance types (e.g., p2).
+This guideline is for configuring fiab in Amazon Linux 2 with GPU supported instance types (e.g., p2).

 ## Prerequisites
-This section is specifically for AWS EC2 instance with amazon linux 2 image and GPU.
+This section is specifically for AWS EC2 instance with Amazon Linux 2 image and GPU.
-For other linux distributions without GPU (regardless of VM or baremetal machine), refer to [Ubuntu](03-a-ubuntu.md);
+For other Linux distributions without GPU (regardless of VM or baremetal machine), refer to [Ubuntu](03-a-ubuntu.md);
 with their respective package manager, the guideline for Ubuntu can be easily followed.

-For Amazon linux 2 image (amzn2), the following tools are necessary: `minikube`, `kubectl`, `helm`, `cri-dockerd`, `crictl` , `docker` and `jq`.
+For Amazon Linux 2 image (amzn2), the following tools are necessary: `minikube`, `kubectl`, `helm`, `cri-dockerd`, `crictl` , `docker` and `jq`.
 The image was tested under an ec2 instance with GPU (e.g., p2 instances).

 To set up fiab, run `install.sh` under the fiab folder.